hanelee/hanelee.github.io/index.md

 [Sep 2025] I will be presenting my paper on measuring public opinion with Wasserstein distance at APSA 2025.

 [Aug 2025] I will be presenting a poster on measuring social ties at PolMeth 2025.

-[Summer 2025] I will be starting my postdoc with [Prof. Moon Duchin at the Data and Democracy Lab](https://mggg.org/team) at University of Chicago.

 [May 2024] I will be presenting my paper on the Wasserstein Bipolarization Index at PolMeth 2024.